andrask/myjconsole/README.md

  - open all mbeans on unanimous path
  - (TODO) return value listing for operations
  - (TODO) do not swallow any exceptions from operations
- - (TODO) exception return value dialog should be copiable
+ - (TODO) exception return value dialog should be copyable

 - Threads view
  - (TODO) find threads that are locked on Future.get() calls